liquidvisual/2017.dannybeaton.com.au/src/_pages/about/index.md

 hero_image: /assets/img/content/heroes/lion@2x.png
 ---

 We don’t always end up where we start and I didn’t start out as a writer.
-My talent was drawing.
-I illustrated comic book panels, heroes, monsters and new worlds.
-I kept drawing until my stories could no longer be contained in pictures, so I turned to writing and set out to be an author.
+My ‘thing’ was drawing, I did comic book action panels, illustrated amazing heroic and monstrous characters and designed new worlds.
+I kept drawing until my stories could no longer be contained in a picture, so I turned to words and decided to be an author.

 “Yeah, that could be fun,” I remember thinking.
 Such an idiot.
 Writing seems easy, you look at great authors and it looks simple, words on a page telling a story.
 But I wasn’t very good.
 I spent years writing a few manuscripts, short stories and even studying a Bachelor of Arts and majoring in writing.
 Writing was never easier, but eventually it was less hard.